FidMe/active_form_objects/docs/Savings.md

 end
 ```

-You can solve most of this use case by using the save block.
+You can easily clean up this use case by using the save block.

 Usage :